christianblos/codedocs/docs/functions/defaultValue.md

-Returns a value of a class member.
+Returns the default value of a class member or method param.

 #### Parameters